Simona Brown

-Simona Brown (born 6 April 1994) is an English actress, best known for her lead role in the Netflix miniseries Behind Her Eyes.
+Simona Brown (born 6 April 1994) is an English actress.
+She starred in the Netflix miniseries Behind Her Eyes (2021).
+She also appeared in the Freeform series Guilt, the ITV series Him (both 2016), the BBC One series The Little Drummer Girl and the Channel 4 series Kiss Me First (both 2018).

 Early life

 Simona Brown grew up in Peckham, London, and is of Jamaican heritage.
 She studied musical theatre at the BRIT School in Croydon and studied acting at the Identity School of Acting in London.

 Career

 Brown has appeared in TV miniseries including as Gaia in The Casual Vacancy and as Grace in The Night Manager.
 She had a recurring role as Faith in HIM and as Roz in the 2016 British-American series Guilt.
 Her other TV roles include the 2016 remake of Roots and Murdered by My Boyfriend.
 She plays the main character Tess in the 2018 Channel 4/Netflix series Kiss Me First.

 In August 2019, it was announced Brown had been cast in the role of Louise on the Netflix psychological thriller miniseries, Behind Her Eyes.